Properties of Ultralight Bosons from Spins of Heavy Quasars via Superradiance: Summary and Conclusions

 \section{Summary and Conclusions}

 In this work we employed the SED of AGNs to infer the BH spin.
 We improve the previously established SMFP relation by exchanging X-ray luminosity with the [OIII] line, and incorporating the relativistic corrections such as Lorentz factor and viewing angle of the jet.
 Thanks to the remarkable results obtained, we were able to put lower bounds on the spin of AGNs and, consequently, probe the properties of hypothetical Ultra-Light Bosons (ULB) which interact with AGN if their Compton wavelength is comparable with the horizon size.
 In result of superradiance instability, part of angular momentum and energy of BH can be transfered to ULB.
 We examined the unexplored parts of the parameter space of the ULB with 9 AGNs whose spins are measured via conventional methods and given in Table \ref{tabmeasured}, and 29 quasars whose minimum spin is inferred via \eqref{eqsmfp} and \eqref{eqerror} and results given in Table \ref{tabestimated}.
-We obtain the following constrains, assuming negligible self/external interactions \begin{itemize} \item $2.9 \times 10^{-21} \, {\rm eV} \, - \, 1.7 \times 10^{-17} \, {\rm eV}$ for scalars (spin-0 particles), \item $6.4 \times 10^{-22} \, {\rm eV} \, - \, 1.7 \times 10^{-17} \, {\rm eV}$ for vectors (spin-1 particles), \item $1.8 \times 10^{-21} \, {\rm eV} \, - \, 1.7 \times 10^{-17} \, {\rm eV}$ for tensors (spin-2 particles). \end{itemize} It is important to note that superradiance instability of BHs to ultra light scalar, vector and spin-2 perturbations exists in the negligible external/self interaction conditions.
+We obtain the following constrains, assuming negligible self/external interactions \begin{itemize} \item $2.9 \times 10^{-21} \, {\rm eV} \, - \, 1.7 \times 10^{-17} \, {\rm eV}$ for scalars (spin-0 particles), \item $6.4 \times 10^{-22} \, {\rm eV} \, - \, 1.7 \times 10^{-17} \, {\rm eV}$ for vectors (spin-1 particles), \item $2.6 \times 10^{-23} \, {\rm eV} \, - \, 1.7 \times 10^{-17} \, {\rm eV}$ for tensors (spin-2 particles). \end{itemize} It is important to note that superradiance instability of BHs to ultra light scalar, vector and spin-2 perturbations exists in the negligible external/self interaction conditions.
 Therefore, employing the fact that the superradiance is not observed at given mass scales, we obtain the upper bounds on the axion decay constant (inversely proportional to self-interaction) that prevents ultra light particles from entering the superradiance instability.
-Finally we derive the maximum fraction of scalar ULB contributing to dark matter, by combining its mass and the corresponding decay constant.
-We find that single spiece axion-like ULB can constitute at most 10\% of the dark matter in $10^{-21}\, \mathrm{eV} < \mu < 10^{-19} \, \mathrm{eV}$ range, and 0.01-1\% in $ 10^{-19}\, \mathrm{eV} > \mu>10^{-17}\, \mathrm{eV}$ range.
+Finally we derive the maximum fraction of scalar, vector (Abelian) and tensor ULB contributing to dark matter, by combining its mass and the corresponding decay constant.
+We find that ULB can constitute at most I) For scalars : 10\% of the dark matter in $10^{-21}\, \mathrm{eV} < \mu < 10^{-19} \, \mathrm{eV}$ range, and 0.01-1\% of dark matter in $ 10^{-19}\, \mathrm{eV} > \mu>10^{-17}\, \mathrm{eV}$ range, II) For vectors : $10^{-6}$ of the dark matter in $10^{-21}\, \mathrm{eV} < \mu < 10^{-19} \, \mathrm{eV}$ range, and $10^{-8} - 10^{-6} $ of dark matter in $ 10^{-19}\, \mathrm{eV} > \mu>10^{-17}\, \mathrm{eV}$ range, III) For tensors : $10^{-9}$ of the dark matter in $10^{-22}\, \mathrm{eV} < \mu < 10^{-17} \, \mathrm{eV}$ range.

 \acknowledgments